Do I qualify for a Scholarship Funding Award?

 You will need to apply through clearing and try to secure a place on an undergraduate course.

-8. What if I am only offered a place on a foundation degree course?
+8. What if I am only offered a place on a foundation year?

-You will need to submit an application which will be considered by the Scholarship Team at the DoE.
+Your application will be considered by the Scholarship Team at the DoE.
 Your Headteacher/Principal will be asked to state whether this pathway is in your best interests personally and/or academically.
 Please note that your application may not be successful.

-9. What are the entry requirements to apply for a Scholarship Funding Award for a Foundation Degree?
+9. What are the entry requirements to apply for a Scholarship Funding Award for a Foundation Year?

-You must have achieved a minimum of two E grades, or equivalent, in two Level 3/A Level subjects.
+Except in exceptional cases, you must have achieved a minimum of two E grades, or equivalent, in two Level 3/A Level subjects.
+You must have met the minimum attendance requirements of your courses and your school believes that a Foundation year would be beneficial to your educational development.

 10. What is a scholarship?

-A scholarship is financial support awarded to students during their time at university pursing a foundation course or an undergraduate or postgraduate degree.
+A scholarship is financial support awarded to students during their time at university following a foundation year, undergraduate or postgraduate degree.

 11. What does a scholarship consist of?
 What am I entitled to?

-A scholarship consists of a maintenance grant, travel allowance (flights and rail) and payment of tuition fees paid directly to the university each academic year.
+A scholarship consists of an assistive grant, travel allowance and payment of tuition fees paid directly to the university each academic year.

-A maintenance grant is an assistive grant afforded to each student to help with living expenses incurred whilst studying in the UK.
+An assistive grant is money given to each student to help with living expenses incurred whilst studying abroad.
 This is paid in three equal instalments at the beginning of each term (e.g. September, December and March).

 13. What are the different types of Scholarships?